Transport in Addis Ababa: Modes

 The blue and white minibus taxi has been dominant mode of transport.
 Anbessa bus, which started in 1945, has 800 buses that transports 1.2 million people daily, where Star Alliance that began 2009 had 25,000 people per day with 25 buses.
 Totally, the bureau estimates around 500 minibuses carrying 700,000 commuters.
 The Addis Ababa Road and Transport Bureau (AARTB) identified 22,089 blue and white that operate either full time or part-time, 7,050 whom has Code-3 plate number.
 These Code-3 number plate reintroduced after suspension of taxi business on 18 January 2010, when Higer bus thought to serve on behalf of it for meantime.

-In 2007, the Ethiopian government announced to import 1,000 Higer bus from China in response of transport shortage.
+In 2007, the Ethiopian government announced to import 1,000 Higer buses from China in response of transport shortage.
 The plan was to sell the buses to individuals through loan provided by Commercial Bank of Ethiopia, placing the buses as collateral.
 The Anbessa City Bus procured 25-seater buses at the cost of 13.2 million dollars from Higer Bus Company Ltd. Since then, Higer bus became major public transport while 12-seat minibus and 22–27 seater confronted public demand for transportation.

 In December 2014, under project of Addis Ababa-based software company Hybrid System, RIDE taxi service was launched by CEO Samrawit Fikru with SMS-based.
 She started with capital less than $2,000 and over 90 of staff employees were women.
 In 2017, Hybrid Design launched the first application platform to provide door-to-door service.
 Clients can simply invoke the service by dialing 8294.